Atlas548/Family-Guy-Quiz/README.md

 # Family-Guy-Quiz

 ## Description
+* I wanted to specify that the acceptance critera for this project
 * This project was designed as a fully functioning quiz with the following:

   * The users highscore is their remaining time.